Lee Hull

 Lee Hull (born December 31, 1965) is an American gridiron football coach and former player.
-He is the head coach at Delaware State University, a position he had held since 2023.
+He was most recently the head coach at Delaware State University, a position he had held from 2023 to 2024.
 Hull served as the head football coach at Morgan State University from 2014 to 2015.
 He played college football the College of the Holy Cross and professionally in the Canadian Football League (CFL) with the Winnipeg Blue Bombers and the Toronto Argonauts.

 Early life

 Hull grew up in Vineland, New Jersey and graduated from Vineland High School in 1984.